OS2web/os2web_meetings_sbsys/README.md

 The aim of this module is to import meetings from SBSYS ESDH providers.

-This modules is highly dependent on  [Os2web Meetings](https://github.com/OS2web/os2web_meetings) module and serves as an implementation of it.
+This module is highly dependent on  [Os2web Meetings](https://github.com/OS2web/os2web_meetings) module and serves as an implementation of it.

 ## How does it work